l3mos/TP1_EngSoftware/README.md

 Tarefas e responsáveis:

-- Implemntar a visualização de itens no estoque
+- Implementar a visualização de itens no estoque [-]
 - Implementar a mudança da quantidade de cada instancia do banco de dados. [-]
 - Atualizar no banco de dados a quantidade de itens após a alteração [-]